 - Select the option "Include action in Action menu".
 This option is the default setting.

 The technique above is required; the following techniques are recommended to enhance accessibility:

 - Define meaningful shortcut keys for actions.
 Notes assigns a shortcut key to all actions in the Actions menu, but it may not be easy to remember.
 You can force the use of a specific shortcut key by typing an underscore before the letter you want to use.
 Each shortcut letter in the list must be unique.
 The underline is not displayed on the action bar.
 For example, to make S the shortcut key for the Save & Close action, type _Save & Close in the name field as shown in the screen shot below.

 - If the action list is long, place frequently used actions at the top of the list.
 Actions are displayed in the Actions menu in alphabetical order.
 Someone using the keyboard or a screen reader must search the list in sequential order.
 If the most common action is the last one in the list, this can be tedious.
 Force the names to appear in a different order by numbering the frequently used actions so they appear at the top of the list.

-No tools are required to test this checkpoint.
+No tools are required.

 ©2009 IBM Corporation